AbhijeetKrishnan/rust-fanorona/README.md

 # rust-fanorona

-`rust-fanorona` is a Fanorona library for Rust, with ~move generation~, move validation and support for a custom format for representing the Fanorona board and moves.
+`rust-fanorona` is a Fanorona library for Rust, with move generation, move validation and support for a custom format for representing the Fanorona board and moves.

 This is an opening move in `rust-fanorona` -